USS Missouri (BB-63): Protection

-The main-gun turrets has Class B plates 19.5 in thick on their faces and 9.5 in of Class A plates on their sides.
+The main-gun turrets have Class B plates 19.5 in thick on their faces and 9.5 in of Class A plates on their sides.
 The armor plates protecting their barbettes range in thickness from 17.3 in to 14.8 in and 11.6 in with the thickest plates on the sides and the thinnest ones on the front and back.
 The sides of the conning tower are 17.3 in thick.
 The main deck of the Iowas consists of 1.5 in of STS.
 Below this deck, the roof of the armored citadel is formed by 6 in of armor in two layers.
 Below this is a deck of 0.625 in STS plates intended to stop splinters from shells that pierced the armored deck above it.
 The armor deck extends aft and the roof of the steering gear compartment is 6.2 in thick.

 The underwater protection system of the Iowa-class battleships consists of three watertight compartments outboard of the lower armor belt and another behind it.
 The two outermost compartment are kept loaded with fuel oil or seawater to absorb the energy of the torpedo warhead's detonation and slow the resulting splinters so they can be stopped by the lower armor belt.
 Behind the belt is a holding bulkhead intended to protect the ships' inner spaces from any splinters that might penetrate and the subsequent flooding.
 For protection against naval mines, the Iowas have a double bottom that runs the full length of the ships and increases to a triple bottom except at the bow and stern.